w311/how-to-deploy-basic-MongoDB-replica-set/README.md

 ## LDAP integration with AD servers with native LDAP in MongoDB

-  Here is the exxample configuration on how to enable LDAP anthentication with Aactive Directory servers.
+  Here is the example configuration on how to enable LDAP anthentication with Aactive Directory servers.

     storage:
       dbPath: /mongo_data